Milton Coste

 In my 25+ years selling real estate in New York City, with more than 1,000 transactions closed, I have watched buyers lose contracts because they didn't budget for closing costs accurately.
 The single biggest variable?
 Whether you're buying a co-op, a condo, or a new development.
 The difference between these three property types can mean $40,000 or more in additional costs on the same purchase price.

 This guide breaks down every line item you will see on a NYC closing statement, organized by property type, with the exact dollar amounts and percentages for 2026.
+Before signing a contract, run a free ACRIS property records search to confirm there are no outstanding liens that will affect your closing costs.
 If you're still in the early stages, start with our pre-approval and budgeting strategy guide to understand how closing costs factor into your total purchasing budget.

 What Is the Difference Between Co-op, Condo, and New Development Closing Costs?